JuzMan241/Stay-Tuned/Before the Dance (Legacy).md

-Most of the characters should be familiar with Travis' Inn and Travels, as it is a fairly large Bagus-based business that runs in virtually every town here.
+Most of the characters should be familiar with Travis' Inn and Travels, as it is a fairly large Retoria-based business that runs in virtually every town here.
 This may add to the credibility of the letter, which could be useful for enticing players to follow the letter.
 Unfortunately, this section is rather railroaded, but some convincing should get the players on the right track.
 When the players choose to head to the closest location, their travels go without encounters.
 The trek there is peaceful and rather uneventful.